JuliaGraphics/Luxor.jl/docs/src/basics.md

 # The basics

-The underlying drawing model is that points are added to paths, then the paths can be filled and/or stroked, using the current graphics state, which specifies colors, line thicknesses and patterns, and opacity.
-You can modify the drawing space by transforming/rotating/scaling it before you add graphics.
+The underlying drawing model is that you add shapes, or add points to paths, then these are filled and/or stroked, using the current *graphics state*, which specifies colors, line thicknesses, and opacity.
+You can modify the drawing space by transforming/rotating/scaling it, which affects subsequent graphics.

 Many of the drawing functions have an *action* argument.
 This can be `:nothing`, `:fill`, `:stroke`, `:fillstroke`, `:fillpreserve`, `:strokepreserve`, `:clip`.
 The default is `:nothing`.

 Positions are usually specified either by x and y coordinates or a `Point(x, y)`.
 Angles are usually in radians, measured starting at the positive x-axis turning towards the positive y-axis (which usually points 'down' the page or canvas) in radians: 'clockwise'.

-Coordinates are specified in PostScript points, where a point is 1/72 of an inch.
-Three other units are available for distances:
+Coordinates are interpreted as PostScript points, where a point is 1/72 of an inch.

+Because Julia allows you to combine numbers and variables directly, you can supply units with dimensions and have them converted to points:

 - inch (`in` is unavailable, being used by `for` syntax)
 - cm   (centimeters)
 - mm   (millimeters)

-Because Julia allows you to combine numbers and variables directly, you can type, for example:
+For example:

-    rect(Point(20mm, 2cm), 5inch, 22/7inch, :fill)
+    rect(Point(20mm, 2cm), 5inch, (22/7)inch, :fill)

 ## Types